Mental Health Facilities Dauphin County, PA

 Truenorth Wellness Services

-Truenorth Wellness Services is a mental health clinic in Dauphin County, Pennsylvania, located at 5351-c Jaycee Avenue, Suite 1, 17112 zip code.
-Truenorth Wellness Services offers outpatient treatment.
-Truenorth Wellness Services provides behavior modification, group therapy and trauma therapy to young adults, adults and children / adolescents.
+Truenorth Wellness Services is a mental health facility in Dauphin County, PA, located at 5351-c Jaycee Avenue, Suite 1 in the 17112 zip code.
+Truenorth Wellness Services provides outpatient treatment.
+Truenorth Wellness Services provides psychotropic medication, individual psychotherapy and group therapy to young adults, adults and children / adolescents.
 Truenorth Wellness Services also supports people with serious mental illness.
-Some other services provided by Truenorth Wellness Services include family psychoeducation.
+Additional services offered by Truenorth Wellness Services consist of family psychoeducation.

 Learn More